 Manage and View Saved Passwords

 Google Chrome will automatically save your passwords whenever you log into any website using this browser.
-Once this is done, you will no longer have to type in your login credentials when logging into an online site using Google Chrome.
 The guideline below will make it easy for you to achieve this action.

 - Open your Google Chrome browser and select settings from the top right chrome menu button.
 You can also initiate this action by typing Chrome: //settings in the search bar and hit enter.